fruce-ki/utility_scripts/README.md

 Library only:

 1. Import GTF into a pandas.DataFrame.
 Extract gene_id and transcript_id as new columns and set gene id as index.

+Script only:

+1. List all gene/transcript ID pairs from a GTF annotation file.